tanishagerg/SRNCA/blogpost.md

 Looking at 50 random textures that were trained to reach the roundleaf eggs texture, there was a pretty strong negative linear relationship between the final loss and my rating, which makes sense as a lower loss should mean a better pattern.
 It shows that the Gram matrix is quite effective at capturing the elements of style important to at least one human viewer.
 ![image](https://user-images.githubusercontent.com/103375681/182499610-6cabeeb2-1183-4573-9660-803626cacddf.png)

-## Relationships between parameter values and texture and outcomes
+## Relationships between parameter values and final output
 There didn’t seem to be any convincing linear relationships, however, between the hyperparameters and the final loss, as shown by these graphs of parameter values versus the loss:
 ![image](https://user-images.githubusercontent.com/103375681/182500467-d5598eb8-336f-40e0-96f1-b47474c3f031.png)

 So, I looked at clusters to see if certain combinations of hyperparameters near certain values result in specific outcomes.
-I tried both the Principal Component Analysis (PCA) model and the Uniform Manifold Approximation and Projection (UMAP) model.
+I tried both the Principal Component Analysis[^Pearson1901][^Hotelling1933] (PCA) model and the Uniform Manifold Approximation and Projection[^McInnes2018] (UMAP) model.
 The Umap model always gave me unviable results to try, such as negative values for model channels, but I tried some of the suggestions that the PCA model gave me.

 Although my sample size was only two, it seemed that the PCA model worked pretty well for finding a combination of parameters that generated a “good” pattern with a mean rating of 4.4: